 Every effort should be made to give the trainees realistic exercises on the role of VTS in assisting a ship to navigate safely and expeditiously through a VTS area.
 Integrated exercises on handling emergency situations should also be carried out.

 SUBJECT OUTLINE OF MODULE 2

-Subject outline – Traffic management
+Subject outline – Legal Framework